 - You can remove the wires from the plastic clip and solder them onto the spade connectors.

-Problem – 3: Exhaust Corrosion
+Problem 3: Exhaust Corrosion

 In many models of ST1100 Honda, the exhaust tends to erode over time.
 You may inspect the bike underneath the collector box and points.
 Hence, a corroded exhaust pipe can cause exhaust leakage, leading the bike to experience a power reduction, less acceleration, and reduced mileage.
+Installed heated grips, checked the hydraulic clutch, and replaced the spark plug to prevent exhaust corrosion.

-Problem – 4: Swingarm Corrosion
+Problem 4: Swingarm Corrosion

 A swingarm is usually a single-sided or double-sided automated device.
 It can connect the rear wheel to the rest of the body while allowing it to pivot vertically in the bike.
-Unfortunately, many Honda ST1100 bike owners have reported that their bikes’ swingarms got rust after running a specific time.
-Especially if you ride the bike on a salty road in the winter, upon inspection, you may need to remove the costly old rear wheel.
+Unfortunately, many Honda ST1100 bike owners have reported that their swingarms rusted after running a specific time.

 - Apply penetrating fluid on all the bearings, bolts, nuts, and the swingarm the night before working with them.
-Overnight soaking these parts with penetrating fluid will soften the rust and residues for quick removal.

 - You can then work to remove the shock absorber.
 Is it possible to work with the exhaust system of ST1100?
 Then, you may access the linkage to unbolt and remove it.